 What other habitats do you admire?

 I’ve been really impressed with the Penobscot River in Maine.
 I mostly have to deal with low water levels preventing my fish passage.
 The Penobscot has a bunch of dams and barriers that have kept fish away and really hurt its Atlantic salmon population.
 Recently, the Penobscot River Restoration Trust has restored more than a thousand miles of habitat, and it’s been working.
 Sturgeon, river herring and Atlantic salmon are coming back after years and years.
 It’s really inspiring to see what a little hard work can do!

 Looking to the Future

 Where do you see yourself in five years?

-Since I became a Habitat Focus Area five years ago, we’ve made so much progress on restoring my key functions that support the communities of the Northern San Francisco Bay area.
+Since I became a Habitat Focus Area five years ago, we’ve made so much progress.
+We're restoring my key functions that support the communities of the Northern San Francisco Bay area.
 But I want to see more!
 More restoration projects, more habitat for struggling fish species, and more salmon coming back to spawn and flourish in my waters.
 I’m a valuable part of the California ecosystem and I’m excited to get better and more beautiful every year.